W-David-Porter/acim/src/text/5-healing-and-wholeness/i-the-invitation-to-the-holy-spirit/index.md

 ¹⁰If you share a physical possession, you do divide a-physical-possession’s ownership.
 ¹¹If you share an idea, however, you do not lessen the idea.
 ¹²All of the idea is still yours although all of the idea has been given away.
-¹³Further, if the one to whom you give the idea accepts the idea as the-receiver-of-the-idea’s], the receiver reïnforces the idea in your mind and thus increases the idea.
+¹³Further, if the one to whom you give the idea accepts the idea as the-receiver-of-the-idea’s], the receiver reinforces the idea in your mind and thus increases the idea.
 ¹⁴If you can accept the concept that the world is a world of ideas, the whole belief in the false association the ego makes between giving and losing is gone.
 :::